leto/writing/blog_posts/parrot/m0_meeting.md

-We finally talked about calling conventions and decided that goto_chunk should roughly be equivalent to a jmp (assembly unconditional jump to address) and the invoke vtable would setup a return continuation (i.e. make a copy of the program counter), do a goto_chunk, and let the callee handle the rest, such as looking up a return continuation and invoking it.
+We finally talked about calling conventions and decided that goto_chunk should roughly be equivalent to a jmp (assembly unconditional jump to address) and the invoke VTABLE would setup a return continuation (i.e. make a copy of the program counter), do a goto_chunk, and let the callee handle the rest, such as looking up a return continuation and invoking it.